-The Association Annual Membership Fee shall be £5 for all members.
+The Association Annual Membership Fee shall be £10 for all members.

-Cessation of the Association
+Cessation of the Group

-In the event of the Association ceasing to function for more than one year, the retiring Treasurer or surviving officers shall settle all accounts, sell all assets, and lodge any residual monies with the Somerset Archaeological and Natural History Society (SANHS) or the Yeovil Archaeological and Local History Society (YALHS) and held against reformation of a successor association, or given to another active researching association in the South Somerset/North Dorset area.
+In the event of the Group ceasing to function for more than one year, the retiring Treasurer or surviving officers shall settle all accounts, sell all assets, and lodge any residual monies with the Somerset Archaeological and Natural History Society (SANHS) or the Yeovil Archaeological and Local History Society (YALHS) and held against reformation of a successor association, or given to another active researching association in the South Somerset/North Dorset area.